Download CBSE Class 11 Physics Lab Manual 2023-24 Session in PDF

 to interpret the observations.

-Activity 11To study the effect of detergent on surface tension of water by
+Activity 12To analyse the effect of detergent on the surface tension of water by

 observing capillary rise.